Category Archives: Uncategorized

 E-Type floors and sills were modified and most notably, twin dished recess panels were included in the rear bulkhead behind seats.
 These work in conjunction with modified seat tracks that allow 1.5 inches of extra legroom.

-Along with the dished rear firewall, many other areas received significant changes such as the bonnet louvres becoming integral instead of a welded insert panel, the lightweight Reynolds 531 bonnet subframe featured larger gussets and the floor section was also modified with new jacking points and sills.
+Along with the dished rear firewall, the lightweight Reynolds 531 bonnet subframe featured larger gussets and the floor section was also modified with new jacking points and sills.

 During this period the FHC received entirely new rear bodywork including rear fenders, rear boot hatch, rear boot hatch glass, rear boot prop rod, tail panel, fuel filler flap and rear signal light bases.
 This had the negative effect of limiting the first 1,491 coupes, or 13.6% of total production to different rear boot hatch metalwork and glass.
 FHC bodywork changed around coupe 860478/886013: